 Have you heard of the zero waste movement yet?
 It’s amazing.
 It’s a philosophy that encourages consumers to close the loop and send zero waste to landfills.
 The really cool thing about zero waste products is that many of these environmentally friendly products also save you money.
 Since I’m all about saving the environment and saving money, I’ve done the research for you to put together the ultimate buying guide of the best zero waste products this year.

 Yes, zero waste products are trending now, but it wasn’t always that way.

 For years, I thought I was a weirdo for not buying plastic wrap or plastic bags.
 I’d have guests over and I’d be embarrassed when they’d offer to help clean up.

 Because someone always asks where I store my Ziplock bags, then they are shocked when I say I don’t have any.
-Even though I have a ton of confidence when it comes to saving money, I’d always feel a bit silly as I’d share my philosophy on unnecessary waste.
+Even though I have a ton of confidence when it comes to saving money, I’d always feel a bit silly sharing my philosophy on unnecessary waste.
 I’m confident all of my friends here in Naples think I’m a bit crazy.

 Why use Zero Waste Products?

-So, why should you use zero waste or environmentally friendly products if you aren’t one of these hard core individuals trying to live a waste free lifestyle?
+So, why should you use zero waste or environmentally friendly products if you aren’t one of these hard core individuals trying to live a zero waste lifestyle?

 Because every little bit helps.